Carleman estimates for geodesic X-ray transforms: Useful analogies

 valid for all $u \in H^2(SM)$ (with $u|_{\partial(SM)} = 0$ in the boundary case).
 Here $(u)_{SM} = \frac{1}{\text{Vol}(SM)} \int_{SM} u$.
 Such an inequality immediately implies that if $Pu = 0$ in $SM$ and $u|_{\partial(SM)} = 0$, then $u \equiv 0$.

 Various generalizations of the geodesic X-ray transform lead to estimates of the form

 where, roughly,

-To justify these statements, note that a unitary connection $A$ introduces the term $-(F_A u, \vd u)$ in the Pestov identity \cite{GPSU}, and that when $d=2$ the argument leading to \cite[equation (6)]{PSU1} shows that higher order tensors introduce a term of the form $\sum_{k=-\infty}^{\infty} |k| (K v_k, v_k)$ (this extends to any dimension).
+To justify these statements, note that a unitary connection $A$ introduces the term $-(F_A u, \vd u)$ in the Pestov identity (cf.\ Lemma \ref{lemma_pestov_general_connection} below), and that when $d=2$ the argument leading to \cite[equation (6)]{PSU1} shows that higher order tensors introduce a term of the form $\sum_{k=-\infty}^{\infty} |k| (K v_k, v_k)$ (this extends to any dimension), where $K$ is the Gaussian curvature and the expansion is taken with respect to the vertical Fourier decomposition of functions in the unit circle bundle.
 Both cases correspond to $H^{1/2}$ error terms in \eqref{pestov_estimate_error_term}.
 However, a general (non-unitary) connection $A$ can be introduced to the Pestov identity by writing $P$ as $P + \vd A - \vd A$ and using the triangle inequality, leading to an $H^1$ error term $\norm{\vd(Au)}$.
 The curvature term $-(R \vd u, \vd u)$ in the Pestov identity is also of $H^1$ type, and spatial localization corresponds to commuting $P$ with a spatial cutoff function which again introduces an $H^1$ error.

 The above statements indicate that unitary connections and higher order tensors lead to $H^{1/2}$ errors in the energy estimate \eqref{pestov_estimate_error_term}.
 This is a weaker norm than the $H^1$ norm appearing on the left hand side of \eqref{pestov_estimate_error_term}, which suggests that such perturbations might be manageable (indeed, the high frequency components in the error term can be absorbed, which in particular implies that there is a finite dimensional kernel).
 However, general connections, curvature or spatial localization correspond to $H^1$ error terms which are as strong as the $H^1$ term on the left, suggesting that these perturbations may be challenging to handle by energy methods (it seems that so far only the method in \cite{UhlmannVasy} can really deal with such perturbations).
-In this article, we introduce energy methods that are able to deal with $H^1$ perturbations arising from general connections. \ for some $C, \eps > 0$.
-Given any $\lambda > 0$, the only solution of $(-\Delta+V-\lambda)u = 0$ in $\mR^d$ with $u \in L^2(\mR^d)$ is $u \equiv 0$. \end{Theorem}
+In this article, we introduce energy methods that are able to deal with $H^1$ perturbations arising from general connections. \ Finally, we define $F_A\in C^{\infty}(SM,N\otimes \mC^{n\times n})$ by